jason-kerney/RJK.FileSystemWrapper/readme.md

 ```

 This allows access to the information about the directory before and after delete.

 ### Get Plain File ###

-This returns an `IFileWrapper` without any envents configured for capture.
+This returns an `IFileWrapper` without any events configured for capture.

 This has the following signature: